A luxe IKEA hack that "raises the bar". DIY instructions for making this darling drinks cabinet in time for happy hour.

 STEP 4: Add handles to the doors

 IKEA Kallax door inserts comes with cute little silver handles or you can swap them out for different ones.
-IKEA has an excellent range of add-on handles to choose from that you know are designed to fit perfectly.
+IKEA has an excellent range of add-on handles to choose from or feel welcome to browse STYLKEA HANDLES for some gorgeous options like those shown below.

 STEP 5: Add the doors to the Kallax unit